adriancaprini/BluetoothProjectProposal-/index.md

 Adrian Caprini CENG 317 16x2 LCD.
 -------------

+### January 8, 2018
+Progress Report:
+16x2 LCD

+The project that I decided to choose this semester was working with the 16x2 LCD.
+The goal that I had for this project was being able to display information onto the 16x2 LCD.
+This project took me a while to complete as there were many requirements that had to be completed before I could start to connect and work with the 16x2 LCD.
+Before I could start working on this project, I had to some documentation that included a proposal, schedule, budget and unboxing my Raspberry Pi.
+Once I finished the documentation then I started to research how to connect the 16x2 LCD with my raspberry Pi which I was able to do.

+I have made good progress in meeting the goals of my project as defined in my proposal.
+My main objective was to be able to get something to display on the 16x2 LCD.
+Unforuntaely I was unable to get it to display the information from the light sensor that we read information from earlier on in the semester because I am not sure how to convert c code into python code.
+That was one of the main problems that I encountered while working on my project.
+I spent days doing a lot of research on converting c code into python code but was unsuccessful in finding a guide that could help me with doing that.
+I also spent a few days in the prototype lab asking for help but they were not able to help me with this.

+In the end, I had bought an extra part which was the bread board wires which I did not end of needing otherwise my financial budget stayed the same.

 ### December 18, 2017
 30 Second video:
 <iframe width="854" height="480" src="https://www.youtube.com/embed/1qr4lJBr0us" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>